hinantin/AshMorph/README.md

 Ashaninka possesses extensive agreement or cross-refencing.
 Heads such as verbs and nouns agree with the properties of their arguments, for instance, gender markers on the verb indicate properties, such as masculine (+m.) or not-masculine (+n.m.), of both the subject and the object.
-This characteristic is also used to mark coordination between main clauses 'MC' and complement clauses 'CC' within sentences.
+This characteristic, is also known as 'hypotaxis', is used to mark coordination between main clauses 'MC' and complement clauses 'CC' within sentences.

 #### Verbal reduplication